markh-de/KiVar/README.md

 ### KiVar Action Plugin

 The KiVar Action Plugin uses the Python API wrapper for pcbnew, the KiCad PCB Editor.
+TODO: so does the CLI. move this text to general info.

 The recommended installation method is to use KiCad's integrated **Plugin and Content Manager**.
 KiVar is included in the official PCM repository, allowing a smooth and safe installation experience.
 For manual installation users can also choose to download the plugin archive packages.